Freelance Tips: How to Gain Experience as a New Proofreader

 You may get one-off or regular proofreading depending on how receptive your company is to your request.
 In either case, you can list this experience on your CV or resume when applying to full-time proofreading positions.

-4. Reach Out to Non-Profit Organisations
+4. Reach Out to Non-Profit Organizations

 Charities and non-profit groups often have very limited resources, so volunteering your services to them could be a great way to gain experience as a new proofreader.
 Plus you might end up supporting a great cause.

 You could also get in contact with new journalistic publications and start-ups to offer proofreading work.
-These kinds of organisations often produce lots of copy in need of proofreading but lack the budget to hire someone for it.
+These kinds of organizations often produce lots of copy in need of proofreading but lack the budget to hire someone for it.
 Offering your services could help you gain valuable experience and even open you up to further opportunities in the future.